 3Strands is a California based 501c3 nonprofit organization.
 EIN# 46-4128744.

-3Strands was created to support organizations already engaged in the fight against sex trafficking.
-We began by partnering with Agape International Missions (AIM) www.agapewebsite.org to open training centers in Cambodia for girls rescued from sex trafficking and restored through AIM's proven program.
+We began in 2011 by partnering with Agape International Missions (AIM) www.agapewebsite.org to open training centers in Cambodia for girls rescued from sex trafficking and restored through AIM's proven program.
 Girls rescued from sex trafficking need well paying, sustainable jobs so they can reintegrate back into their community with honor and dignity.
 The Agape Training Center (ATC) is a small jewelry and apparel production center unlike any we know of in the world.
-Instead of the typical 12-hour shift in horrible working conditions, the girls attend the ATC 8 hours a day.
-During that time, they receive counseling and educational services as well as lunch and medical benefits.
+Instead of the typical 12-hour shift in horrible working conditions, the girls attend the ATC eight hours a day.
+During that time, they receive counseling and educational services as well as meals and medical benefits.
 Their salaries are 3 – 4 times higher than what the typical garment factory pays.
-This is a community, built upon respect and compassion for one another and the feeling of a family environment is what surrounds you when you visit the center.
+Click Here to Shop Now!

 Frequently Asked Questions - FAQs

 Q. How is 3Strands linked to Agape International Missions (AIM)?

 Q. How was AIM founded?

 Q. How is 3Strands linked to Apricot Lane Boutiques?

 A. By spreading the awareness of 3Strands and the mission behind it we are creating awareness of the evils of this horrific crime in hopes of rescuing even more girls as time goes on and leading them to a life of freedom, love and empowerment.
 Here's How to Get Involved!